 The Madison Street Medicine Initiative (MSMI) circle focus is meeting the unsheltered people of Madison where they live, and responding to their health needs with direct care and advocacy service.
-During weekly street rounds, medically trained volunteers provide direct medical care, social support, and care coordination to people experiencing homelessness in Madison.
+During weekly street rounds on Thursday evenings, medically trained volunteers provide direct medical care, social support, and care coordination to people experiencing homelessness in Madison.
 Volunteers also provide these same services virtually through a telemedicine program at The Beacon on Tuesday afternoons.

 Care Connections (CC) is a sub-circle of MSMI.
 The purpose of CC is to help the population we serve better navigate the healthcare system, build trust with their providers, decrease fear of judgement or mistreatment at clinical appointments, increase health literacy, and promote adherence to treatment plans.
 CC volunteers currently serve on Monday evenings at McPike Park, Wednesday mornings at the Highway 30 bridge and Wednesday mid-mornings at Safe Haven.

 The Foot Care Clinic (FCC) circle focus is to provide essential foot care, socks, and shoes to people experiencing homelessness.
 FCC is a monthly service that takes place on Saturdays from 9 AM – 12:30 PM at The Beacon.